September 2021 Return to Campus

 UPDATE ON OUR FALL 2021 PLANS

-Ross University School of Medicine (RUSM) has been navigating a safe and gradual return to in-person learning for the past two semesters.
-With COVID-19 cases declining, vaccination rates rising and vaccine access and eligibility improving, we have decided to bring all medical sciences students back to Barbados for the September 2021 term.
-We are optimistic about the future and excited to resume many of the on-campus experiences that are a part of our RUSM fabric and so valuable for medical education.
+Ross University School of Medicine (RUSM) looks forward to welcoming all medical sciences students to Barbados for the September 2021 semester.
+We are excited to resume many on-campus experiences that are embedded in our RUSM culture and remain valuable components of your medical education.

-Students can expect to participate in many academic offerings in person on campus.
+We anticipate the continuation of many in-person academic offerings on campus.
 Some activities will require onsite attendance while others will be voluntary, meaning you can choose to be in person or participate virtually via a livestream or recording.
 For activities offered on campus, we have comprehensive safety protocols in place to maximize safety and minimize risk to students, faculty, and staff as well as our greater Barbados community.
-And along the way we will constantly evaluate local conditions should we need to adjust or adapt our plans.
+And along the way, we will constantly evaluate local conditions should we need to adjust or adapt our plans.

 We are working toward the full resumption of in-person learning, which will be delivered with comprehensive safety protocols in place.
 Expect the majority of academic activities to be offered on campus with some (e.g., Clinical Skills sessions and Anatomy Labs) having mandatory on-site components and others having the option to attend in-person or participate virtually.